madeofpendletonwool/PinePods/completed_todos.md

 People stuff left:
-- [] Flesh out podpeopledb
+- [x] Flesh out podpeopledb
 - [] Add check for person associated with other added pods after subbing to a person
-- [] Add call to pod people db to see if a person exists associated with a given podcast - Get pod people id if so
 - [] Pre-emtively 'cache' podcasts that a host is a part of
-- [] Call for hosts for any podcasts, even ones without pod 2.0 data from the pod people db
+- [x] Call for hosts for any podcasts, even ones without pod 2.0 data from the pod people db

 Version 0.7.0